 A SEB site must be located as close to the area of impact as possible to ensure local impacts are adequately offset.
 The area should be selected in the following order of preference:

-1. same Interim Biogeographic Regionalisation for Australia (IBRA) Bioregion
+- Same Interim Biogeographic Regionalisation for Australia (IBRA) Association, or

 A SEB site must be established over a clearly defined area of land of a minimum size (3 hectares for common vegetation types and 1 hectare for an area with threatened species or communities) and dimension (greater than 30 metres wide for 90 per cent of its length).

 A SEB site must improve the condition and/or extent of native vegetation over an area of land, to the extent that the gain in biodiversity is greater than the loss of biodiversity at the clearance site.
 Sites that are in moderate condition (for example, intact upper storey canopy but degraded under storey) are likely to produce the greatest gain in biodiversity through protection and management.